cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

 * **Mobile Optimized** - Responsive and retina display friendly.
 Shareaholic will work and look great on all mobile devices and tablets.
 * **Built for Scale** - It doesn't matter if your website generates 1 view or 100 million.
 Shareaholic scales to any size and will work just as well.
 * **Generate Revenue** - Make money with minimal effort while retaining full control at all times.
-* **Fast & Secure** - We use industry best practices to make our code as fast and unobtrusive as possible, meaning - for example - that the performance impact is comparable to adding Google Analytics to your site.
+* **[Fast & Secure](http://support.shareaholic.com/hc/en-us/articles/204339849-)** - We use industry best practices to make our code as fast and unobtrusive as possible, meaning - for example - that the performance impact is comparable to adding Google Analytics to your site.
 Because all of the processing and collection runs on our servers and not yours, it doesn't cause any additional load on your hosting account.
 In addition, our JavaScript is hosted on Amazon's CDN to make fetching it as blazing fast and reliable as possible.
 In fact, it's one of the fastest proven analytics system, hosted or not hosted, that you can use.

 = You're in Great Company =

 Shareaholic is used and trusted by hundreds of thousands of websites like yours and touches over 450 million people each month.
 Designed and built with all the love in the world in Boston, Massachusetts.

-= Support =

-Need help?
-Visit our [Support Center](http://support.shareaholic.com/).
-Rest easy knowing real people are ready to help you.
-Everyone on our Customer Care team is an experienced Shareaholic user.

 Note: The analytics portion of Shareaholic may use trusted 3rd party services like Google Analytics and AppNexus to enhance its data.

 [Support](http://support.shareaholic.com/) | [Privacy](https://shareaholic.com/privacy/) | [Terms](https://shareaholic.com/terms/) | [API](https://shareaholic.com/api/) | [Social Analytics](https://shareaholic.com/publishers/analytics/)

-== Other Notes ==

-= Special Thanks & Credits =
+== Special Thanks & Credits ==

 The plugin wouldn't be half of what it is today if it weren't for people like you who take the time to help it grow!
 Whether it be by submitting bug reports, translations, or maybe even a little development help.